qubits-us/Delphi-IO/README.md

 # Delphi-IO
 Inputs and Outputs

-Testing a home brewed 8 digital inputs, 8 relays, 8 input registers and 8 holding regsters controller.
+Testing a home brewed controller; 8 digital inputs, 8 relays, 8 input registers and 8 holding regsters.

 using Modbus RTU